exponentially/extreme_system/README.md

 end
 ```

 3. Next we need to create a message handler, that will dispatch commands to appropriate aggregates.
 For this we use `Extreme.System.MessageHandler`.
-To sent a message to an existing aggregate use `with_aggregate`, while to send a message to a new aggregate (e.g. creation) we use `with_new_aggregate`.
-The latter assumes there is at least one event persisted in EventStore that is related to your aggregate otherwise you will receive an error:
+To send a message to an existing aggregate we use `with_aggregate`, while to send a message to a new aggregate (e.g. creation) we use `with_new_aggregate`.
+The former assumes there is at least one event persisted in EventStore that is related to your aggregate otherwise you will receive an error:

 ```
 defmodule ExtremeSystem.Example.MessageHandlers.Users do